ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 When mixing cluster-wide transactions and single-node transactions, you need to be aware of the rules RavenDB uses to resolve conflicts between them.

-Documents changed by the **cluster wide transactions will always have precedence** in such a conflict and will overwrite changes made in a single node transaction.
+Documents changed by the **cluster-wide transactions will always have precedence** in such a conflict and will overwrite changes made in a single node transaction.
 It is common to use cluster-wide transactions for certain high-value operations such as the creation of a new user, sale of a product with a limited inventory, etc., and use single-node transactions for the common case.